 Look at the ships also, though they are so great and are driven by strong winds, are still directed by a very small rudder wherever the inclination of the pilot desires.James 3:4(NASB)

-The tongue is a very small instrument, but it can be extremely influential - both for good and for evil.
-In the book of Proverbs, we find many examples where the tongues can been used for good - but also it describes the harmful mischief-making. and untold damage that a deceitful, gossiping, murmuring or lying tongue can inflict on an innocent victim.
+The tongue is a very small instrument but it can be extremely influential, both for good and for evil.
+In the book of Proverbs, we find many examples where the tongue can be used for good - but it also describes the harmful mischief-making and untold damage that a deceitful, gossiping, murmuring, or lying tongue can inflict on an innocent victim.

 The tongues of the righteous can give great encouragement and instruction, help and warning.
-The tongue is the beautiful instrument that is utilised to sing words of worshipful praise to the Lord God almighty, and proclaim the wonders of His name and the glories is His majesty.
+The tongue is the beautiful instrument that is utilised to sing words of worshipful praise to the Lord God Almighty, and proclaim the wonders of His name and the glories of His majesty.

-Here is this verse, the tongue is compared with the little rudder on a great and mighty sea-going vessel - look at the ships, James says, even though these vessels are so great and can be driven by strong winds, they are still controlled by a very small rudder, which causes them to move wherever the inclination of the pilot desires.
+Here in this verse, the tongue is compared with the little rudder on a great and mighty sea-going vessel: "Look at the ships," James says, "even though these vessels are so great and can be driven by strong winds, they are still controlled by a very small rudder, which causes them to move wherever the inclination of the pilot desires."

-Heavenly Father, thank You for warning us of the devastation that unguarded words can have.
-Help me to keep my tongue under control, and may the words that I speak and the meditation of my heart be always acceptable to You - my God and my Saviour - in Jesus name I pray, AMEN.
+Heavenly Father, thank You for the warnings Your Word gives about the devastation that unguarded words can have.
+Help me to keep my tongue under control, being slow to speak but quick to listen.
+May the words that I speak and the meditation of my heart be always acceptable to You, my God and my Saviour.
+In Jesus' name, AMEN.